-My artistic work consists of photographs, three-dimensional still life’s, collages and site specific actions and projects.
+My artistic work consists of collages on paper and textile, photographs, three-dimensional still life’s and site specific actions and projects.

 My found images show subjects as they “are”, how I have found or hit upon them.
 The images each have their expressive power, but work together in the form of a series.

 I stage my images to tell a more personal and specific story.
 For this purpose, each image has its own function, like a scene in a film, and altogether they make the photo story.